 One area of focus is to continually equip young adult leaders to engage with and be the witness of the church in this new day.
 Through immersion trips, experiential learning opportunities, and co-horts, the young adult initiative works to build local and global partnerships, embolden public witness to justice and service, and welcome new possibilities.

-Road Trip: Atlanta, An exploration of Race, Privilege, and Justice (Winter 2018)
+- Road Trip: Atlanta, An exploration of Race, Privilege, and Justice (January 2018)

-Our congregations are engaging more and more in the difficult and necessary conversations about race, privilege and justice.
-At the outset of 2018, a cohort of young adults from the synod are invited into deep learning together around these important topics.
-The cohort will invite participants to read & view media about racial justice and privilege in America, including foundational writings of black theology, contemporary films and essays from a variety of perspectives.
-The cohort culminates in a trip to Atlanta where we will meet with local faith and nonprofit leaders, visit landmarks of the civil rights movement, share communal meals, and wrestle with what it means to live in this time, and reflect on how God is calling us to work for racial justice.
+- Our congregations are engaging more and more in the difficult and necessary conversations about race, privilege and justice.
+At the outset of 2018, an intergenerational cohort from the synod are invited into deep learning together around these important topics.
+This cohort invited participants to read & view media about racial justice and privilege in America, including foundational writings of black theology, contemporary films and essays from a variety of perspectives.
+The cohort then culminated in a trip to Atlanta where they met with local faith and nonprofit leaders, visited landmarks of the civil rights movement, shared communal meals, and wrestled with what it means to live in this time, and reflect on how God is calling us to work for racial justice.

-Mind The Gap(s): City Life and Accompaniment along the Green Line
+- Mind The Gap(s): City Life and Accompaniment along the Green Line (Autumn 2017)

-This fall, young adults (ages 19-29) from across the Saint Paul Area Synod are riding the line…and minding the gaps.
-Using the theory and practice of accompaniment as a framework for engaging our neighbors, the young adult cohort gathers weekly at Christ Lutheran on Capitol Hill for discussion before heading out along the Green Line to share meals and conversations with leaders of local faith communities in neighborhood restaurants.
+- Using the theory and practice of accompaniment as a framework for engaging our neighbors, the young adult cohort gathered weekly at Christ Lutheran on Capitol Hill for discussion before heading out along the Green Line to share meals and conversations with leaders of local faith communities in neighborhood restaurants.